Science Technology Engineering Arts Mathematics

 Engage.
 Connect.
 Transform.

-HIGH SCHOOL SCIENCEAnn Arbor high school students earn the minimum of three science credits required for graduation: (1) one full year of Biology for one credit, (2) one full year of Chemistry or Physics for one credit, (3) one full year of a Science elective for one credit.
+HIGH SCHOOL SCIENCEAnn Arbor high school students earn the minimum of three science credits required for graduation: (1) one full year of Biology for one credit, (2) one full year of Chemistry and Physics for one credit, (3) one full year of Earth Science for one credit.
 These courses support students in meeting the full spectrum of the Michigan K-12 Science Standards.
 Students may earn a fourth credit in Science by electing a fourth year of Science.All high school Science courses engage students in the Science and Engineering Practices essential to career and college readiness.
 These practices include the following.

 - Asking questions and defining problems